What Should I Know About Sebastian River Medical Center?

 In October 2010, a $25 million expansion project was completed that added 42 private patient rooms and a 16-bed Intensive Care Unit.
 Shortly after construction of the patient tower was completed, more than $3 million was invested in a brand-new cardiac catheterization lab.
 In 2013, a second cath lab was added to meet the demand for interventional cardiology services.

 Sebastian River Medical Center has come a long way since Dr. Kelso first dreamed of opening a hospital.
 Thanks to the dedication of all those involved, the hospital continues to grow, adding services, technology and life-saving procedures.
-However, SRMC is proud to say that the main focus for staff, physicians and volunteers still remains clear: to provide quality health care with the highest level of caring and compassion on the Treasure Coast.
+However, SRMC is proud to say that the main focus for staff and physicians still remains clear: to provide quality health care with the highest level of caring and compassion on the Treasure Coast.